 When I first became interested in points and miles, the Chase Sapphire Preferred was the one credit card that I really wanted to get.
 As a recent college grad, I wanted to travel for as little as possible.
 The Sapphire Preferred was the only way to get discounted flights and hotel rooms with transfer partners that I was already familiar with.
 The sleek metal card was also very appealing.

 Since then, the card has been eclipsed by the Sapphire Reserve in one of the biggest points and miles frenzies in recent times.
 Despite the popularity of its bigger sibling, the Sapphire Preferred remains a great alternative for all travelers.

-Furthermore, the Sapphire Preferred earns 2x UR points on travel and dining expenses.
-It also earns just one point for all other purchases.
+Furthermore, the Sapphire Preferred earns 5x UR points on travel purchased through the Chase Ultimate Rewards portal.
+It earns 3x UR points per dollar on dining, select streaming services, and online grocery expenses.
+It also earns 2x UR points on general travel expenses and just one point for all other purchases.
 Chase has a broad list of what is included in the travel and dining categories.
-Some travel purchases that I have made that earned bonus points include airfare, hotel stays, a car rental, and toll road fees.
+Some travel purchases that I have made that earned bonus points in the past include airfare, hotel stays, a car rental, and toll road fees.
 Dining purchases include restaurants, coffee shops, and bars.

 The Sapphire Preferred is nice by itself, but its potential can be maximized if you have multiple Chase UR-earning cards.
 You can earn even more points if you have a Freedom Card and/or an Ink Business Card.
 Thereafter, you can transfer them to your Sapphire Preferred account.
 This feature is arguably the most powerful that Chase has to offer as it’s the lifeblood of many people’s earning strategies.